stacksimplify/aws-cloudformation-simplified/README.md

 13. Nested Stacks

+## Part-2: Implement CloudFormation Templates for Continuous Integration, Continuous Delivery and Infrastructure as Code
 In the second part of the course, you will implement the below listed three concepts using AWS CloudFormation & AWS Management Console.
 You will write cloud formation templates for AWS Developer tools (AWS CodeCommit, CodeBuild, CodeDeploy & CodePipeline) to implement the CI, CD and IAC.

 01. Continuous Integration (CI)